USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 Introduction and Executive Summary
 ====================================

 This document is intended to describe general development practices within the CMAQ Modeling Community.
 The information contained should be read prior to starting a project within the CMAQ framework.
 Instructions can be used by EPA developers, CMAS-Center developers, or external developers.
-Notes specific to external developers are made where relevant.

 The public CMAQ release repository is located on GitHub (<https://github.com/USEPA/CMAQ>).
 Users should refer to this repository for bug fixes, issues, documentation and major releases for CMAQ.
-Developers intent on submitting code changes should contact the EPA CMAQ development team as soon as possible to discuss their motivation and plans for submitting the code change.
+Developers interested in submitting code changes should contact the EPA CMAQ development team as soon as possible to discuss their motivation and plans for submitting the code change.

 First, the developer should 'fork' the release repository.
 Developers shall use standard git commands to create a feature branch off of the master branch, and to add and commit changes to that feature branch, not the master branch.